The 3D printed housing of the “pxlDigits” was initially not intended to be “just” a 7-segment display with WiFi.

 Encoder GND | GND |

-In order to mechanically stabilize and also to isolate the soldered lines, you can now cover the soldering points with some hot glue.
+To mechanically stabilize and insulate the soldered wires, you can now cover the soldering points with some hot glue.

-After all electrical connections have been made, you can install the individual components in the housing.
+After all electrical connections are complete, you can install the individual components into the housing.

 Attach alternative LED segment cover

-I noticed that the paper front panels used to cover the LEDs in the seven segment digits lose their adhesive strength over time.
+I have noticed that the paper front bezels used to cover the LEDs in the seven segment digits lose adhesive strength over time.

-An alternative solution for the front panels with the help of 3D printed panels is also described in the article Electronics – Building seven segment numbers “pxlDigit” from WS2812 LEDs.
+An alternative solution for the front panels using 3D printed panels is also described in the article Electronics - Build seven segment digit "pxlDigit" from WS2812 LEDs described.

 If you want to be informed acoustically in addition to the visual notification when the set time of the timer has expired, you can also install a buzzer.

-In addition to the rotary encoder, there is also a hole in the cover.
+In addition to the rotary encoder, there is also a hole in the lid.

-The buzzer will be attached behind this later.
+Behind this, the buzzer will be mounted later.

-Now you have to fix the buzzer with a little hot glue over the hole so that the hole in the buzzer is congruent with the hole in the lid.
+Now you have to fix the buzzer with some hot glue over the hole so that the hole in the buzzer is congruent with the hole in the lid.

 … look like this.

-It is important that the hole in the buzzer is congruent with the hole in the lid and that no hot glue is covering the hole in the buzzer.
+It is important that the hole in the buzzer is congruent with the hole in the lid and that no hot glue covers the hole in the buzzer.

-Only in this way the noises of the buzzer can penetrate the outside.
+Only in this way can the sounds of the buzzer also penetrate to the outside.

-The Arduino code for operating the “time_timy” can be found in the following Git repository.
+The Arduino code to run the "time_timy" can be found in the following Git repository.

-How you can download files from a Git repository is described in the article GitHub – How do I copy files from a Git repository to my computer.
+How to download files from a Git repository is described in the article GitHub - How do I copy files from a Git repository to my computer? described.

 Tips for programming the Arduino code on the Arduino Nano can also be found in the article ArduinoIDE – Tips and Tricks.